Skip to main content

 The maximum security deposit allowable is:

-• Up to two months' rent for unfurnished units.
+• Up to one month's rent for unfurnished units.

-• Up to three months' rent for furnished units.
+• Up to one month's rent for furnished units.

 Landlords do not need to provide a written receipt or keep the deposit in an interest-bearing account.